Taff's Well Thermal Spring: History

-The early history of Taff's Well spring is not documented, in fact the first recorded visit to the spring was in 1760 by the chemist D. W. Linden.
+The early history of Taff's Well spring is not documented; in fact the first recorded visit to the spring was in 1760 by the chemist D. W. Linden.
 Roman settlements and roads occur throughout the Taff Valley but there is no evidence that the Romans knew about, or used the spring.
-A local tradition suggested that a flood in 1799 had uncovered Roman masonry at the site, however, if this was true, no trace of the masonry survives today, and Natur Cymru state there is no evidence of Roman Activity at the site.
-‘Ffynnon Dwym’ or ‘tepid well’ was an alternative name for the well.
+A local tradition suggested that a flood in 1799 had uncovered Roman masonry at the site; however, no trace of the masonry survives today, and Natur Cymru state there is no evidence of Roman activity at the site.
+Ffynnon Dwym ("tepid well") was an alternative name for the well.

-19th century dictionaries mention the reported medicinal properties of the water, especially for the cure of rheumatism and the waters are said to possess medicinal properties of very high order.
-The spring reached its height of popularity during the mid to late 1800s, with visitors arriving in the village in large numbers hoping to cure their ailments.
+19th-century dictionaries mention the reported medicinal properties of the water, especially for the cure of rheumatism.
+The spring reached its height of popularity during the mid- to late 1800s, visitors arriving in the village in large numbers hoping to cure their ailments.

-The following excerpt is from Hall 1861.
-It is a description of people's beliefs in the healing powers of holy wells in the nineteenth century.
+The following excerpt is from The Book of South Wales the Wye and the Coast, published in 1861.
+It is a description of people's beliefs in the healing powers of holy wells in the 19th century.

-At all hours of the day and night there are ailing and decrepit persons, men, women, and children, waiting “a turn” to bathe.
+At all hours of the day and night there are ailing and decrepit persons, men, women, and children, waiting "a turn" to bathe.
 Women must bathe here as well as men, and when a bonnet is hung on the outside, it is a sign that the gentler sex have possession.
 As but two, or at most three can find room in the bath inside, it is obvious that persons seeking relief must wait sometimes for hours before they obtain right of entrance.
 Yet it would be very easy to produce larger accommodation; for as we have observed there are several other springs at hand,.
 That might be at little cost fitted up for bathers.
 These bathers however are of the poorer classes and although we believe a fee is paid by them to the farmer who owns the ground, there is little prospect of any better accommodation until some practically minded benevolent person interferes to promote the comfort and restore the health of humble visitors to the Well.